Skip to content

 │ └── ...27 more

 The key design decision: agents are stateless workers.
 They pick up work from a hook, execute it, and put it back.
-No agent owns a rig permanently.
+No agent owns a repository permanently.
 No agent carries state between sessions.
-All state lives in the rig: in git, in beads, in .agents/ directories.
+All state lives in the repository: in git, in beads, in .agents/ directories.

 This is the cattle-not-pets pattern from infrastructure.
 Agents are cattle.
-Rigs are the infrastructure.
+Repositories are the infrastructure.

 Lesson 1: Workers Write, Leads Commit